memgraph/documentation/pages/configuration/auth-module.md

 using the module, existing local users are ignored (unless they can be authenticated using the module).

+As this is an Enterprise feature, once the Memgraph Enterprise license expires, newly created users will be granted all privileges.
+The existing users' privileges will still apply but you won't be able to manage them.

-## Authentication
+## Authentication mode

-In this mode Memgraph will only perform authentication (verification of username and password) using the external auth module.
-All user to role mappings and user and role permissions are managed through Memgraph.
+In this mode, Memgraph will only perform authentication (verification of username and password) using the external auth module.
+All user-to-role mappings, as well as user and role permissions are managed through Memgraph.

-When a user that has never logged in to the database passes authentication using the external auth module, a user object is created for that user.
+When a user that has never logged into the database passes authentication using the external auth module, a user object is created for that user.
 The user can then be seen using the following query:

 ```cypher
 SHOW USERS;
 ```

-This behavior can be changed to disable login to users that don't have an explicitly created user account.
+This behavior can be changed to disable login for users that don't have an explicitly created user account.

-## Authorization
+## Authorization mode

-In this mode Memgraph will perform authentication and authorization using the external auth module.
-The authorization supported is in the form of determining the user to role mapping using the module.
-User and role permissions are still managed through Memgraph.
+In this mode, Memgraph will perform both the authentication and authorization using the external auth module.
+The external module is used to determine user-to-role mappings, but user and role permissions are still managed through Memgraph.

-When a user that has a role that doesn't yet exist in the database logs in to the database, a role object is created for that user and assigned to that user.
+When a user with a non-existing role within Memgraph logs into the database, that role object is created and assigned to the user.

 The role can then be seen using the following query:

 ```cypher
 SHOW ROLES;
 ```

 This behavior can be changed to disable login to users that don't have an explicitly created role.

-## Flags
+## Configuration flags

-This section contains the list of flags that are used to configure the external auth module authentication and authorization mechanisms used by Memgraph.
+Use the following configuration flags to configure the external auth module authentication and authorization mechanisms used by Memgraph.

  Flag                               | Description
 ------------------------------------|------------
- `--auth-module-executable`         | Path to the executable that should be used for user authentication/authorization.
+ `--auth_module_executable`         | Path to the executable that should be used for user authentication/authorization.
- `--auth-module-create-user`        | Controls whether users should be implicitly created on first login or they should be explicitly created manually.
+ `--auth_module-create_user`        | Controls whether users should be implicitly created on first login or they should be explicitly created manually.
- `--auth-module-create-role`        | Controls whether roles should be implicitly created on first appearance or they should be explicitly created manually.
+ `--auth_module-create_role`        | Controls whether roles should be implicitly created on first appearance or they should be explicitly created manually.
- `--auth-module-manage-roles`       | Specifies whether the module is used only for authentication (value is `false`), or it should be used for both authentication and authorization.
+ `--auth_module-manage_roles`       | Specifies whether the module is used only for authentication (value is `false`), or it should be used for both authentication and authorization.
- `--auth-module-timeout`            | Specifies the maximum time that Memgraph will wait for a response from the external auth module.
+ `--auth_module_timeout`            | Specifies the maximum time that Memgraph will wait for a response from the external auth module.
- `--auth-password-permit-null`      | Can be set to false to disable null passwords.
+ `--auth_password-permit_null`      | Can be set to false to disable null passwords.
- `--auth-password-strength-regex`   | The regular expression that should be used to match the entire entered password to ensure its strength.
+ `--auth_password-strength_regex`   | The regular expression that should be used to match the entire entered password to ensure its strength.

 ## Communication

-The external auth module can be written in any programming language.
-Because of that, the communication protocol between Memgraph and the module is simple to implement.

 Memgraph uses inter-process pipes to communicate with the module.
 The module will receive auth requests on file descriptor `1000` and has to return auth responses to file descriptor `1001`.
-You may be wondering why we didn't just use `stdin` and `stdout` for communication.
-The standard streams aren't used because external libraries often tend to write something to `stdout` which is difficult to turn off.
+The standard streams (`stdin` and `stdout`) aren't used because external libraries often tend to write something to `stdout` which is difficult to disable.
 By using separate file descriptors, `stdout` is left intact and can be used freely for debugging purposes (along with `stderr`).

-The protocol that is used between Memgraph and the module is as follows:
+The protocol used between Memgraph and the module is as follows:
  - Each auth request is sent as a JSON encoded object in a single line that is terminated by a `\n`.
  - Each auth response must be sent as a JSON encoded object in a single line